Saying Goodbye to Gia: The Hardest Day of My Life

 Losing a pet is heartbreaking, but losing a pet who has been by your side for 15 years is a different kind of pain.
-Gia wasn’t just my dog—she was my best friend, my shadow, my constant companion since the third grade.
+Gia wasn’t just my dog.
+She was my best friend, my shadow, my constant companion since the third grade.
 I knew, logically, that her time was coming.
 She was old.
 But nothing could have prepared me for how fast it all happened.

 The Days Leading Up to Goodbye

 But then, on the last day of my friend’s trip, something changed.
 Gia didn’t greet me at the door.
 She wasn’t jumping up on the couch.
-She wasn’t even trying to steal food—and that’s when I knew something was wrong.
+She wasn’t even trying to steal food, and that’s when I knew something was wrong.

 My heart sank.
 I immediately broke down crying, knowing this could be the end.